-The newly qualified teacher (NQT) induction process at Duddon St. Peter's School ensures that the appropriate guidance, support and training includes the development of skills, knowledge, expectations, lesson observations and learning environment walks are provided through a structured, but flexible personalised programme with the individual teacher.
+The Early Careers Teacher induction process at Duddon St. Peter's School ensures that the appropriate guidance, support and training includes the development of skills, knowledge, expectations, lesson observations and learning environment walks are provided through a structured, but flexible personalised programme with the individual teacher.
 Alongside this, there is additional guidance, support and training provided through the Early Career Teacher (ECT) framework.
-These programmes will enable an NQT/ECT to form a secure foundation upon which a successful teaching career, fulfilling their professional and statutory duties, can be built.
+These programmes will enable an ECT to form a secure foundation upon which a successful teaching career, fulfilling their professional and statutory duties, can be built.